QiaoFengZhu/nc-file-reader/README.md

 # How To Use The Notebook

-Make sure to update the file_path variable in the notebook to point to the NetCDF or HDF5 file you want to process.
+Make sure to update the file_path variable in the notebook to point to the .nc file you want to process.
 For example:

 ```
 file_path = 'P5023_magnetic_gradient_reduced.nc'